wisemanstan123/ascii-art-assignment/README.md

 ![](images/ASCIIStarwars.jpg)

 ## Handing in your assignment
-When you are done submit your assignment for marking by submitting a new Issue tagged with @mariopineda
+When you are done submit your assignment for marking by submitting a new Issue tagged with @mariopineda as follows.
+If yur assignment is not submitted for marking *exactly* like this it will not be marked.

 ![](images/submitting-assignment.gif)